groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/load-options-for-different-document-types/load-markup-document-with-options.md

 ## Enable page numbering when converting to Word-processing formats

-The following code sample shows how to convert a markup document and insert page numbering:
+The following code snippet shows how to convert a markup document and insert page numbering:

 {{< alert style="info" >}}From v22.12 and greater{{< /alert >}}